lwade/euca-wiki/Netapp-support-3.2.md

 * Administrative login credentials to the Netapp head-filer (For 7-mode Netapp SANs).
 Must be able to create/delete volumes using these credentials.
 With these credentials you should be able to ssh to the Netapp's management interface and perform operations like listing volumes.
 Note: these are *NOT* CHAP credentials.
 * An available Aggregate with some free space.
 Eucalyptus does not require exclusive access to the aggregate, it will only operate on FlexVolumes/volumes that it has created, but as a best practice it is recommended to give each Eucalyptus cluster its own aggregate.
 * FlexClone license on the Netapp.
 Eucalyptus uses FlexVolumes to contain EBS volumes and uses FlexClone to create EBS snapshots and volumes.
+* iSCSI License for ONTAP.
+The default for Netapp is NFS, so iSCSI requires a specific license to work.
+Eucalyptus supports _only_ iSCSI with Netapp.

 ## Configuring Eucalyptus to use Netapp
 See the Eucalyptus documentation for this here: [Configuring Eucalyptus SC for Netapp](http://www.eucalyptus.com/docs/3.2/ig/configure_storage_controller.html#configure_storage_controller)